Sam Wood (cricketer, born 1993)

 Samuel Kenneth William Wood (born 3 April 1993) is an English cricketer.
 Wood is a left-handed batsman who bowls right-arm off break.
-He was born at Nottingham, Nottinghamshire and educated at the Colonel Frank Seely School in Nottingham.
+He was born in Nottingham, Nottinghamshire and educated at the Colonel Frank Seely School in Nottingham.

 County career

 Wood made his debut for Nottinghamshire in a List A match in the 2011 Clydesdale Bank 40 against Essex.
 He made three further List A appearances during the 2011 season, two in the Clydesdale Bank 40 against the Unicorns and Lancashire, and another against Sri Lanka A. He took a total of 3 wickets in these matches, which came at an average of 24.00, with best figures of 2/24, though he struggled with the bat, scoring just 8 runs in three innings.
 He made a single first-class appearance in the 2011 County Championship against Lancashire at Trent Bridge.
 He wasn't a part of the starting eleven in this game, but substituted from day 3 onwards for Samit Patel who had joined up with the England team for their series against Sri Lanka.